Celebrating World Book Day on Britain’s Best Loved Coins

 World Book Day is recognised across the globe as an opportunity to celebrate great books and authors.
 But more excitingly for Change Checkers, it’s an opportunity to take a look at which of these great books and authors have been commemorated on UK coins!

-In recent years, we’ve seen some classic British books and authors celebrated on UK coinage, from Jane Austen to Julia Donaldson’s much-loved Gruffalo.
-Take a look below to find out what these coins are and where their designs came from.
+In recent years, we’ve seen some classic British books and authors celebrated on UK coinage, including Jane Austen, Harry Potter, J.R.R.
+Tolkien and even Julia Donaldson’s much-loved Gruffalo.
+Take a look below to find out more about these literary coins.

 Beatrix Potter 50p Series